What is Canada's pathway to limit global warming to 1.5°C?

 Scaling

-Canada's transport sector direct CO₂ emissions (of energy demand)
+Canada's transport sector direct CO₂ emissions (from energy demand)

 MtCO₂/yr